manymodels/public-ai/seminar.md

 A research seminar to study public AI and other forms of public interest AI.

 ## Season 3
 Season 3 will start in March 2025.
 The majority of spots will be reserved for creatives interested in exploring public AI: writers, actors, signers, artists, photographers, documentarians, social media influencers, and other content creators.
+Confirmed speakers include Kim Stanley Robinson (author), Nils Gilman (historian, president of Berggruen), and Martin Tisne (AI Collaborative, emissary to the French AI Summit).
+More information will be posted closer to the date.

 If you are interested in joining the seminar, please [apply here](https://forms.gle/1f8fkcCEjEoJF6L78) by January 15, 2024.

-Confirmed speakers include Kim Stanley Robinson (author), Nils Gilman (historian), and Martin Tisne (AI Collaborative and emissary to the French AI Summit).

 ## Season 2
 Season 2 will start on August 13, 2024 and conclud on October 15, 2024.
 We will focus especially on connecting and relating a cluster of political narratives around public AI, including responsible/safe AI, public compute, sovereign/national AI, democratic AI, open source AI, and AI for science.
 If you are interested in joining the seminar, please [apply here](https://forms.gle/1f8fkcCEjEoJF6L78) by July 31, 2024.